-All military personnel assigned to JC-LISBON wear the uniform of the day in the performance of their assigned duties.
+All military personnel assigned to the NCI Academy will wear the uniform of the day in the performance of their assigned duties.
 A civilian clothing allowance is therefore not authorized.
-Uniform requirements are seasonal and generally follow the lead of the Portuguese Navy.
-There are NO uniform shops in Portugal so ensure you bring an adequate supply of all uniforms.
-You can expect to be required to wear dress, full dress, and mess dress uniforms more frequently than would normally be the case when assigned to U.S. military units.
+There are no uniform shops in Portugal so ensure you bring an adequate supply of all uniforms.
+You can expect to be required to wear the Army Combat Uniform, ASU/AGSU, and APFU uniforms.
+The uniform of the day is typically the ACU.